vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 ## Hello world app

 Now, let's writing simple http service / web app.
 Create your project dir:

 	> mkdir hello && cd hello

 Choose swift version to use:

 	> swiftenv install DEVELOPMENT-SNAPSHOT-2016-07-25-a
 	> swiftenv local DEVELOPMENT-SNAPSHOT-2016-05-31-a

-.swift-version in current dir will point to:
+".swift-version" in current dir will point to:

 	> cat .swift-version
 	DEVELOPMENT-SNAPSHOT-2016-05-31-a